-4 Level 1 Data Products
+3 Level 1 Data Products

-4.1 Overview
+3.1 Overview

-Level 1 data products are a result of difference image analysis (DIA; §4.2.1).
-They include the sources detected in difference images (DIASources), astrophysical objects that these are associated to (DIAObjects), identified Solar System objects17 (SSObject), and related, broadly defined, metadata (including eg., cut-outs18).
+Level 1 data products are a result of difference image analysis (DIA; §3.2.1).
+They include the sources detected in difference images (DIASources), astrophysical objects that these are associated to (DIAObjects), identified Solar System objects (SSObject), and related, broadly defined, metadata (including eg., cut-outs).

-DIASources are sources detected on difference images (those with the signal-to-noise ratio S/N > transSNR after correlation with the PSF profile, with transSNR defined in the SRD and presently set to 5).
+DIASources are sources detected on difference images (those with the signal-to-noise ratio S/N > transSNR after correlation with the PSF profile, with transSNR defined in the SRD transSNR and presently set to 5).
 They represent changes in flux with respect to a deep template.
+Detections with high probability of being instrumental non-astrophysical artifacts may be excluded.
 Physically, a DIASource may be an observation of new astrophysical object that was not present at that position in the template image (for example, an asteroid), or an observation of flux change in an existing source (for example, a variable star).
 Their flux can be negative (eg., if a source present in the template image reduced its brightness, or moved away).
-Their shape can be complex (eg., trailed, for a source with proper motion approaching $\sim \text{deg/day}$, or "dipole-like", if an object's observed position exhibits an offset - true or apparent - compared to its position on the template).
+Their shape can be complex (eg., trailed, for a source with proper motion approaching $\sim deg/day$ , or "dipole-like", if an object's observed position exhibits an offset - true or apparent - compared to its position on the template).
 Some DIASources will be caused by background fluctuations; with transSNR = 5, we expect about one such false positive per CCD (of the order 200,000 per typical night).
 The expected number of false positives due to background fluctuations is a very strong function of adopted transSNR: a change of transSNR by 0.5 results in a variation of an order of magnitude, and a change of transSNR by unity changes the number of false positives by about two orders of magnitude.

 Clusters of DIASources detected on visits taken at different times are associated with either a DIAObject or an SSObject, to represent the underlying astrophysical phenomenon.
-The association can be made in two different ways: by assuming the underlying phenomenon is an object within the Solar System moving on an orbit around the Sun19, or by assuming it transSNR
+The association can be made in two different ways: by assuming the underlying phenomenon is an object within the Solar System moving on an orbit around the Sun, or by assuming it to be distant enough to only exhibit small parallactic and proper motion.
+The latter type

-17The SRD considers Solar System object orbit catalog to be a Level 2 data product (LSST SRD, Sec 3.5).
+&lt;sup>16The SRD considers Solar System object orbit catalog to be a Level 2 data product (LSST SRD, Sec 3.5).
 Nevertheless, to successfully differentiate between apparitions of known Solar System objects and other types DIASources we consider it functionally a part of Level 1.

-$^{^{18}}$ Small, 30 × 30, sub-images at the position of a detected source.
+&lt;sup>17Small, $30 \times 30$ , sub-images at the position of a detected source.
 Also known as postage stamps.

-19We don't plan to fit for motion around other Solar System bodies; eg., identifying new to be distant enough to only exhibit small parallactic and proper motion20.
-The latter type of association is performed during difference image analysis right after the image has been acquired.
+&lt;sup>18We don't plan to fit for motion around other Solar System bodies; eg., identifying new satellites of Jupiter is left to the community.

+&lt;sup>19Where 'small' is small enough to unambiguously positionally associate together individual apparitions of the of association is performed during difference image analysis right after the image has been acquired.
 The former is done at daytime by the Moving Objects Processing Software (MOPS), unless the DIASource is an apparition of an already known SSObject.
 In that case, it will be flagged as such during difference image analysis.

-At the end of the difference image analysis of each visit, we will issue time domain event alerts for all newly detected DIASources21.
+At the end of the difference image analysis of each visit, we will issue time domain event alerts for all newly detected DIASources.

-4.2 Level 1 Data Processing
+3.2 Level 1 Data Processing

-4.2.1 Difference Image Analysis
+3.2.1 Difference Image Analysis